dannybauman/30-day-map-challenge-2025/README.md

 - **OpenAI GPT-5.1 Thinking**
 - **Google Gemini 3 Pro**

-_Note_: These are the current picks because newer versions landed mid-challenge.
-We adapt to the latest stable options as the 30 days progress to keep comparisons current.
+_Note_: These were the picks because newer versions landed mid-challenge.
+I adapted to the latest stable options as the challenge progressed to keep comparisons current.

 ### Implementation Platforms (Use 5-15 Daily)